Khujand: Antiquity

-Khujand may have been the site of Cyropolis (Κυρούπολις) which was established when king Cyrus the Great founded the city during his last expedition against the Saka tribe of Massagetae shortly before his death.
+Khujand may have been the site of Cyropolis (Κυρούπολις) which was established when King Cyrus the Great founded the city during his last expedition against the Saka tribe of Massagetae shortly before his death.
 Alexander the Great later built his furthest Greek settlement near Cyropolis in 329 BC and named it Alexandria Eschate (Greek: Ἀλεξάνδρεια Ἐσχάτη) or "Alexandria The Furthest".
 The city would form a bastion for the Greek settlers against the nomadic Scythian tribes who lived north of the Syr Darya River.
 According to the Roman writer Curtius, Alexandria Ultima (Alexandria the Furthest) retained its Hellenistic culture as late as 30 BC.
 The city became a major staging point on the northern Silk Road.
-It also became a cultural hub and several famous poets and scientists came from this city.
+It also became a cultural hub, and several famous poets and scientists came from this city.

-The Sheik Muslihiddin Mausoleum and Jami Masjidi Yami mosque, together with the fortress of Khujand, which was built over 2,500 years ago together and underwent several stages of complete destruction and renovation, were preserved by Khujand, as were some monuments from the 16th-17th century.
+The Sheik Muslihiddin Mausoleum and Jami Masjidi Yami mosque, together with the fortress of Khujand, which was built over 2,500 years ago and underwent several cycles of destruction and renovation, are preserved in Khujand, as are some monuments from the 16th–17th century.

 Post-classical

 In the early eighth century AD, Khujand was captured by the forces of the Umayyad Caliphate, under Qutayba ibn Muslim.
 The city was incorporated into the Umayyad and subsequent Abbasid Caliphates, and a process of Islamicization began.
 In the late ninth century, however, it reverted to local rule and was incorporated into the Samanid Empire.
 It came under the rule of the Kara-Khanid Khanate in 999 and after the division of Kara Khanids in 1042, it was initially part of Eastern Kara Khanids, and then later passed to the western one.
 Molana Wajeeh-ud-Din Khujandi was a Muslim scholar of Khujand who migrated to Dilli.
 Hafiz Khawaja Sheikh Mehmood (Moena Doz) was his nephew.
 His daughter Bibi Qursam Khatoon was mother Of Baba Fareed ud Din Ganj e Shakr.

 Karakhitans conquered it in 1137, but it passed to Khwarazmshahs in 1211.
 In 1220, it strongly resisted the Mongol hordes and was thus laid to waste.
-In the 14th century, the city was part of the Chagatai Khanate until it was incorporated into the Timurid dynasty' in the late 14th century, under which it flourished greatly.
-The Shaybanid dynasty of Bukhara next annexed Khojand, until it was taken over by the Kokand Khanate in 1802, however, Bukhara regained it in 1842 until it was lost a few decades later to Russia.
+In the 14th century, the city was part of the Chagatai Khanate until it was incorporated into the Timurid dynasty in the late 14th century, under which it flourished greatly.
+The Shaybanid dynasty of Bukhara next annexed Khujand, until it was taken over by the Kokand Khanate in 1802, however, Bukhara regained it in 1842 until it was lost a few decades later to Russia.